 - if you are sick, avoiding contact with others and staying more than 1.5 metres away from people.

-For more information on what you can do to reduce the risk of getting sick or passing infections, see SA Health's keep well, keep connected page or the Department of Health’s protect yourself and others advice.
+For more information on what you can do to reduce the risk of getting sick or passing infections, see the South Australian Government's Stop the spread in SA page or the Department of Health’s protect yourself and others advice.

 Social distancing is another way to stop or slow the spread of the virus.